Rostov Russia Travel Guide

 No special permits are typically required for tourist travel to Rostov-on-Don.

-Access to some military or restricted zones might require permits, but these aren't common tourist destinations.
+Access to certain military or restricted zones might require permits, but these aren't common tourist destinations.

 Stay within designated tourist areas to avoid any issues.